sebastianleth/order-processor/OrderProcessor.RestApi/README.md

 - Handle error cases?
 Now, commands are just discarded if not able to execute (customer create attempted twice, order place on non-existing customer).
 - Allow customers to change their e-mail address ;)
 - Implement queries.
 Only commands are supported now.
-- Use better JSON serialization on Id types in Swagger UI / ASP.NET
+- Use better JSON serialization on Id types
 - Use / write a real framework for aggregate persistence.